What is Tiktok?

 Design matters

-Robust UX/UI design is what hooks users and can make app viral.
-The way an app welcomes and onboards new customers, creates new habits and enhances the behavior, significantly contributes to the success of the mobile solution.
+Robust UX/UI design is what hooks users and can make the app viral.
+The way an app welcomes and onboards new customers creates new habits and enhances the behavior, significantly contributing to the success of the mobile solution.

-TikTok is a very straightforward app that offers no distraction to users: short onboarding, opportunity to skip sign up, choose a name later — everything to make app authorization process shorter and ease access to the content.
-The TikTok app chose it as the golden rule and stuck to it on every process of the user’s journey.
+TikTok is a very straightforward app that offers no distraction to users: short onboarding, the opportunity to skip sign-up, choose a name later — everything makes the app authorization process shorter, and ease access to the content.
+The TikTok app chose it as the golden rule and stuck to it in every process of the user’ journey.

-We recommend doing the same: make the registration process quick and easy, create UX/UI design with the user in mind and come up with features, like an infinite autoplay feed, that will keep a person in the app for a long time.
+We recommend doing the same: make the registration process quick and easy, create UX/UI design with the user in mind, and come up with features, like an infinite autoplay feed, that will keep a person in the video-sharing application for a long time.

 Find a professional team

-Making app without a good team of experts is not easy.
-If you pick wisely, you will seal the deal with experts who already know how to perform market research, map a users’ journey and execute dope design concepts.
+Making an app without a good team of experts is not easy.
+If you pick wisely, you will seal the deal with experts who already know how to perform market research, map out a user journey, and execute dope design concepts.

 Plus, frontend and backend developers from the team will execute the solution that allows users to navigate through the content, interact with it, customize a profile, edit and post a video, and much more.

 We always recommend outsourcing mobile app development, instead of hiring in-house experts: it will save you time and money.
-The ready full-cycle team doesn’t need to be onboarded, it usually takes only one or two meetings to learn about a project and start creating.
+The ready full-cycle team doesn’t need to be onboard.
+It usually takes only one or two meetings to learn about a project and start creating.

 Start with an MVP

-If someone asks us ‘Do I need an MVP to make app work and succeed?’, our answer is always a yes.
-MVP is a first fully-functioning version of the product that helps many startups test the idea, get feedback from real users and see if your project correlates with what the market needs today.
+If someone asks us, ‘Do I need an MVP to make the app work and succeed?’, our answer is always a yes.
+MVP is the first fully functioning version of the product that helps many startups test the idea, get feedback from real users, and see if your project correlates with what the market needs today.

-As we mentioned before, the TikTok app has a complex architecture and a long user journey.
-We pulled all steps together and calculated an estimate of how much a similar app can cost.
+As we mentioned before, the TikTok video-sharing application has a complex architecture and a long user journey.
+We pulled all steps together and calculated an estimate of how much a similar app could cost.

 No more talking, let’s get straight to the point.
-Here you can find an overview of how much it is to make app like TikTok can cost and how long it will take for the Purrweb team:
+Here, you can find an overview of how much it costs to make an app like TikTok and how long it will take for the Purrweb team:

-The prices include all services that cover your app from head to toe: user page, for your page, video creating functionality, search and results browsing, profile, and the rest of users’ needs.
+The prices include all services that cover your video-sharing application from head to toe: user page, For You page, video creating functionality, search, and results browsing, profile, and the rest of users’ needs.

 Wrapping up

-In 2022 the TikTok had an audience that is more than 2/3 of the planet’s population and it keeps growing.
+In 2022, TikTok had an audience that is more than 2/3 of the planet’s population and it keeps growing.
 The app uncovered a major trend for short videos with music that slowly overtake other types of content.

-Everyday users come to TikTok to catch up with recent trends, take some time off and unwind, read a message from their friends or even look for dinner receipts using different hashtags.
+Every day, users come to TikTok to catch up with recent trends, take some time off and unwind, read messages from their friends, or even look for dinner receipts using different hashtags.

 5 factors to take into account before you create an app like TikTok